 Since founding AOSense in 2004, Dr. Young has served as Principal Investigator for programs to develop atom-optic sensors and control electronics for DARPA and the Air Force.
 Prior to AOSense, Brent designed, built, and fielded atomic and optical systems for Stanford University, JPL, and NIST.
 His doctoral research, under the direction of Prof. Steven Chu, was a precision measurement of the fine-structure constant via the photon recoil shift in laser-cooled cesium.

 Prof. Mark Kasevich, Consulting Chief Scientist and Co-Founder

-Dr. Martin Boyd, Vice President of Time & Frequency
+Dr. Miao Zhu, Vice President of Time and Frequency

 Dr. Zhu joined AOSense in 2015.
 Prior to joining AOSense, he was a Master Research Scientist at HP/Agilent Laboratories, where his research included atomic frequency standards, high-resolution laser spectroscopy, and optical frequency combs.
 His Ph.D. and post-doctoral research work in Dr. John Hall’s lab (JILA and NIST) included the laser frequency chirped cooling method, high resolution spectroscopy in laser cooled/trapped atoms, and sub-Hz laser frequency stabilization methods.

 Ph.D.
 Aeronautics and Astronautics, Stanford University